thermotools/thermopack/docs/vCurrent/getting_started.md

 ## Phase diagrams and Equilibria

-As with other calculations, the primary source on how available methods for flash- and equilibria calculations and how to use them are the [docstrings in `thermo.py`](https://github.com/thermotools/thermopack/blob/main/addon/pycThermopack/thermopack/thermo.py).
+As with other calculations, the primary source on how available methods for flash- and equilibria calculations and how to use them is the [documentation of the `thermo` class.](/thermopack/vcurrent/thermo_methods.html).
 Here we give a short introduction, for more extensive examples see the [pyExamples](https://github.com/thermotools/thermopack/tree/main/addon/pyExamples) directory.

 ### Flash calculations
 Flash calculations of several kinds are handled by the methods `twophase_tpflash()`, `twophase_psflash()`, `twophase_phflash()` and `twophase_uvflash()`.

-See the [Flash interfaces](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class#flash-interfaces) in the [documentation of the `thermo` class](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class#methods-in-the-thermo-class-thermopy) for the specifics on the different flash routines.
+See the [Flash interfaces](/thermopack/vcurrent/thermo_methods.html#flash-interfaces) in the [documentation of the `thermo` class](/thermopack/vcurrent/thermo_methods.html) for the specifics on the different flash routines.

 An example calculation using `twophase_tpflash()` may be done as
 ```python